What is Patchworks?

 Strategic and operational

 Most importantly Patchworks unifies the problem of analyzing long-term goals and choosing short-term actions.
-Planning models that generate strategic answers without considering location, and then apply an add-on layout tool an afterthought end up violating their initial planning objectives, and miss out on finding balanced best-outcome solutions.
+Planning models that generate strategic answers without considering location, and then apply an add-on layout tool as an afterthought end up violating their initial planning objectives, and miss out on finding balanced best-outcome solutions.
 Patchworks is a long-term strategic modeling platform, and it works with operational detail, all at the same time.
 This means that the costs and impacts of implementing an operational layout are fully considered in the strategic planning phase, and treatments, budgets and locations are all chosen to harmonize with each other, with no surprises to come along later.

 Flexible Stand Dynamics